sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rails-auth/27/README.md

 ___

-Let's see what we need:
+Below is a _summary_ of what we will use:

 ## Routes